Family And Medical Leave Act Violations

 Obviously, you cannot leave your job without notifying your employer.
 Under the FMLA, you must provide appropriate notice to your employer prior to taking leave.

-From there, your leave will be approved for FMLA leave, and if you know that you will need additional time off for medical treatments, therapies, etc., you must mention that in your request, otherwise, your employer may not cover it under FMLA.
+From there, your leave will be approved for FMLA leave.
+If you know that you will need additional time off for medical treatments, therapies, etc., you must mention that in your request.
+If you don’t, your employer may not cover it under FMLA.

-Though you do not have to tell your employer your exact diagnosis, or that of a family member, you do need to give enough information that can indicate coverage under FMLA.
+However, you do not have to tell your employer your exact diagnosis, or that of a family member.
+You only need to give enough information that can indicate coverage under FMLA.

 Once your employer has approved your FMLA leave, you will be provided with information only about your eligibility, rights, responsibilities, and terms of employment upon return.
 You will also be notified of the following: